kenjennings/Atari-Pet-Frogger/README_Porting.md

 - Differing use of character codes above 127.
 Some computers do not have characters greater than 127.
 Some use the entire range of characters greater than 127 for more, unique, printable characters.

-These are the common issues specific to the Atari's differences.
+These are the common issues specific to the Atari's differences:

 - Plain text on the Atari is in ATASCII codes which is ASCII-like for the usual A-Z, 0-9 characters, but different from ASCII in the following ways:
   - ASCII control characters are used as the graphics characters.